JuliaLang/julia/doc/stdlib/dates.rst

    So a ``dt`` string of "1996-01-15T00:00:00.0" would have a ``format`` string like "y-m-dTH:M:S.s".

+.. function:: Dates.DateFormat(format::AbstractString) -> DateFormat

+   Construct a date formatting object that can be passed repeatedly for parsing similarly formatted date strings. ``format`` is a format string in the form described above (e.g. ``"yyyy-mm-dd"``).

+.. function:: DateTime(dt::AbstractString, df::DateFormat) -> DateTime

+   Similar form as above for parsing a ``DateTime``, but passes a ``DateFormat`` object instead of a raw formatting string.
+It is more efficient if similarly formatted date strings will be parsed repeatedly to first create a ``DateFormat`` object then use this method for parsing.

 .. function:: Date(y, [m, d]) -> Date

    Construct a ``Date`` type by parts.
 Arguments must be convertible to